Digital waste tracking service

 Ways to submit data

-During user research in the previous phase of the project, users reported that manually creating records on a GOV.UK style service was time consuming and burdensome.
+During user research in the previous phase of the project, users reported that manually creating records on a GOV.UK style service was time-consuming and burdensome.
 This was largely due to the level of information required on a waste movement record (the information currently required on waste transfer notes and hazardous waste consignment notes).
 They also reported that prototypes designed to capture data uploaded from csv files were difficult to use.
 Feedback suggested a more prevalent use of some form of digital system to capture details of waste movements by waste sector operators than previously estimated.

-From this feedback we now intend to primarily deliver a solution that integrates with users’ existing software by automatically capturing data through an application program interface (API).
+From this feedback we now intend to primarily deliver a solution that integrates with users’ existing software by automatically capturing data through an application programming interface (API).
 Where companies make use of commercial software, it will be important for us to have direct close engagement with these companies to understand and enable this API driven approach.

 User testing has shown that those using waste tracking software strongly advocate it due to the positive impacts it has had on their business.
 We will however also be exploring and testing an alternative way for people to digitally provide their information.